 - Why not play on a game console?

 - Not all titles are on the consoles.
 Especially titles from smaller developers tend to be underrepresented on consoles due to the console makers' historic policies of locking out smaller developers in favor of the major game publishers (though this may change soon).
 Console makers tend not to serve developers with nontraditional business structures, such as a family business operating out of a home or a company that relies on telecommuting.
-They tend to commit the genetic fallacy: if the entity that produced a game doesn't have a dedicated office and a prior track record in the mainstream video game industry, it must not be good enough to publish (sources: Nintendo policy; wikipedia:Bob's Game).
+They tend to commit the genetic fallacy of appeal to accomplishment: if the entity that produced a game doesn't have a dedicated office and a prior track record in the mainstream video game industry, it must not be good enough to publish (sources: Nintendo policy; wikipedia:Bob's Game).
 Microsoft has taken a commendable step forward with XNA, but as of 2010, Xbox Live Indie Games are still too new to have had much of an effect on the industry, and porting to XNA generally requires a complete rewrite of not only the graphics engine but also the game logic, violating the Don't Repeat Yourself principle.